 - They come in age level subscriptions.
 My youngest, 8, uses the Kiwi Crate, while her older sister, 10, uses the Tinker Crate.
 We have purchased the Koala Crate for our younger cousins.

-- They are relatively inexpensive at $17 per crate for a one-year subscription.
+- They are relatively inexpensive if you get a subscription.

 Steve Spangler Science Kits